-A person who is granted permanent residence is authorized to live and work in the United States on a permanent basis.
-There are several ways to obtain a permanent resident card, also known as a “green card”.
-Most commonly individuals are sponsored by a family member, or employer in the United States.
+A person who is granted lawful permanent residence is authorized to live and work in the United States on a permanent basis.
+There are several ways to obtain a permanent resident card, also known as a "Green Card."
+Most commonly, individuals are sponsored by a family member or an employer in the United States.

-Other avenues for permanent residence may be through refugee or asylum status, or other humanitarian programs.
+Other avenues for lawful permanent residence may be through refugee or asylum status or other humanitarian programs.
 Each avenue for obtaining a permanent residence card has its own rules and regulations.

 Naturalization grants U.S. citizenship to a foreign citizen or national after the requirements of the Immigration and Nationality Act have been fulfilled.
-In most all cases, an applicant must be a permanent resident (green card holder) and lived in the United States for 5 years.
+In almost all cases, an applicant must be a lawful permanent resident (green card holder) and have been residing in the United States for at least five years.

-You may also apply if you have been a permanent resident for 3 years and have been living in marital union with the same U.S. Citizen spouse during the 3 years and meet other requirements.
-In some cases, spouses of U.S. citizens working abroad may qualify regardless of their time as permanent residents.
+You may also apply if you have been a permanent resident for at least three years and have been living in marital union with the same U.S. Citizen spouse during these three years and meet other requirements.
+In some cases, spouses of U.S. citizens working abroad may qualify regardless of their time spent residing in the U.S. as permanent residents.

 A person born outside of the United States to a U.S. Citizen parent or parents may qualify for U.S. citizenship depending on the law that was in effect at the time of birth.

-You may petition for a fiancé visa for a fiancé residing outside the U.S. and for the children of your fiancé that are under 21 years of age.
-Lastly, you may petition for a K-3/K-4 nonimmigrant visa for your spouse and children of your spouse if they are unmarried and under 21.
+You may also petition for a fiancé residing outside the U.S. and for the children of your fiancé that are under 21 years of age.
+Lastly, you may petition for a K-3/K-4 nonimmigrant visa for your spouse and the children of your spouse if they are unmarried and under 21.

-As a permanent resident (green card holder), you may petition for certain family members to immigrate to the United States as permanent residents.
+As a lawful permanent resident ("Green Card" holder), you may petition for certain family members to immigrate to the United States as lawful permanent residents.
 You may petition for your spouse, unmarried children under 21, and unmarried sons or daughters of any age.

 A permanent immigrant worker is authorized to work and live permanently in the United States.
-There are about 140,000 immigrant visas available each fiscal year for immigrants and their family (spouses and children) who seek to work in the United States based on their job skills.
+Every fiscal year there are approximately 140,000 immigrant visas available for immigrants and their families (spouses and children) who seek to work in the United States based on their job skills.

-There are five categories of employment based immigrant visas which are based different combinations of skills, education, and work/or work experience.
+Employment-based immigration visas are divided into five preference categories which are based on different combinations of skills, education, and work experience.

 There are thousands of foreign students in the United States each year.
 To study in the United States, individuals need a student visa.
 There are two nonimmigrant visa categories, known as F and M visas.